Small Business Consultant

 SALES AND MARKETING DIRECTOR 20 plus years in Health, Safety and Environment Management.

-Environmental Consultant.
-Recent graduate from the University of Kansas with a bachelors in Environmental Studies
+Hannah is a recent graduate from the University of Kansas with a bachelors in Environmental Studies.

 Midwest Training and Consulting Services

 Provide computer technology to provide an efficient and time saving measures related to organizational environmental compliance.

 Provide on and off-site development and implementation to organizations with Environmental Compliance Regulatory Programs.

 Provide organizations with a business resource in relation to Federal, State and local environmental regulatory requirements.

 MTCS has become the leading provider of Spill Prevention Countermeasure and Control Plans (SPCC) and in the last twelve years we have completed over 800 SPCC plans.
 Our clients have been federal, county and city organizations as well as many private and public companies.

 We have completed SPCC Plans in 25 states, including Kansas, Missouri, Nebraska and Iowa, Arkansas and Oklahoma.

 Our staff has just completed the Steel Tank Institute (STI) SP-001 tank inspector course so that we can assist our clients with integrity testing requirements of the EPA.
 We have completed over 600 steel tank inspections.
 We have started assisting organizations with annual steel tank inspections using the STI guidelines.